 | BISSELL CleanView Bagged Pet | Bagged dirt compartment |

-If someone comes across another variant of this vacuum that isn't listed above, let us know in the forums.
+If someone comes across another variant of this vacuum that isn't listed above, let us know in the comments.

 Popular Vacuum Comparisons

-If you're looking for an alternative, take a look at our list of recommendations for the best vacuums for pet hair, the best upright vacuums, and the best bagless vacuum cleaners.
+If you're looking for an alternative, consider our list of recommendations for the best vacuums for pet hair, the best upright vacuums, and the best bagless vacuum cleaners.

-The BISSELL PowerForce Helix and the BISSELL CleanView/CleanView Swivel Pet Rewind each have their own strengths.
-The PowerForce Helix has better performance on low- and high-pile carpets, it's lighter, and its dirt compartment is bigger.
+The BISSELL PowerForce Helix is a better vacuum than the BISSELL CleanView/CleanView Swivel Pet Rewind.
+The PowerForce Helix offers better performance, is lighter, and has a larger dirt compartment.
 It's also easier to maintain, and there are fewer recurring costs.
-However, the CleanView has significantly better performance on bare floors and comes with a couple more tools and brushes than the PowerForce.
+However, the CleanView has better performance on pet hair on carpets and furniture, and comes with a couple more tools and brushes than the PowerForce.

 The BISSELL CleanView/CleanView Swivel Pet Rewind is better than the Dirt Devil Endura Max for most uses.
 The BISSELL has a longer overall range, making it a little easier to clean larger spaces, comes with a much wider assortment of tools, including a miniature turbo brush, and delivers significantly better overall cleaning performance.
 That said, the Dirt Devil has a larger dustbin, incurs lower ownership costs, and weighs less.